Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Projections on the space of completely bounded Fourier multipliers

 \begin{remark} \normalfont We make no attempt with non-unimodular locally compact groups.
 It is likely that the same strategy works in the case $p=\infty$.
-We leave this case as an exercise for the reader.
-At the level of quantum groups, the first author has an unpublished which is a generalization of a result of \cite{ArK1}. \end{remark}
+We leave this case as an exercise for the reader. \end{remark}